Apple unveils new iPhones for faster 5G wireless networks

 Apple boasted about the 5G capabilities and brought in Verizon CEO Hans Vestberg to champion the carrier’s network.
 5G is supposed to mean much faster speeds, making it quicker to download movies or games, for instance.

 But finding those speeds can be a challenge.
-While telecom operators have been rolling out 5G networks, significant boosts in speed are still uncommon in much of the world, including the U.S. There are no popular new consumer applications that require 5G.
+While telecom operators have been rolling out 5G networks, significant boosts in speed are still uncommon in much of the world, including the U.S. So far, there are no popular new consumer applications that require 5G.

 The iPhone models unveiled Tuesday will launch at different times.
 The iPhone 12 and 12 Pro will be available starting Oct.
 23; the Mini and the Pro Max will follow on Nov.
 13.

 That compresses Apple’s window for building up excitement heading into the holiday season.
-Consumers are generally expected to have less money to spend amid high unemployment and economic anxiety due to the COVID-19 pandemic.

 Updates in the new phones mostly amount to “incremental improvements” over predecessor iPhones, technology analyst Patrick Moorhead said, referring to 5G capabilities and the camera upgrades on the Pro.
-But he suggested that if carriers build out their 5G networks fast enough, it could launch a “supercycle” in which large numbers of people upgrade their phones.
+But he suggested that if carriers build out their 5G networks fast enough, it could launch a “supercycle” in which large numbers of people buy new 5G-capable phones.

+The economic pain caused by the global pandemic and accompanying job losses may restrain that buying impulse, said mobile expert Carolina Milanesi of the firm Creative Strategies.

 Although other parts of Apple’s business are now growing more rapidly, the iPhone remains the biggest business of a technology juggernaut currently worth about $2 trillion, nearly double its value when stay-at-home orders imposed in the U.S in mid-March plunged the economy into a deep recession.